lokanta/lokanta.github.io/drops.md

 **Remembering the Buddha’s teachings, one drop at a time.**

 Buddhists are the world experts in remembering things.
-We maintained our scriptures in memory for hundreds of years!
+We kept our scriptures in memory for hundreds of years!

-Each Sutta begins with by recording the time, the place, and the person.
+Each of the Buddhist scriptures begins with by recording the time, the place, and the person.
 This helps memory by connecting a teaching to a specific set of circumstances.
 Why not use the same technique today to lock the teachings into memory?

 ## What is a Dhamma Drop?

-A 50 minute session for learning and practicing the Dhamma.
+A 50 minute session for learning and practicing the Dhamma, that is, the teachings on peace and wisdom by the Buddha.
 By focusing on one short passage at a time, you will carry that memory of that specific teaching.

 - 5 minutes introduction
 - 20 minutes teaching